 I know you'll love Mom's easy donut recipe.
-The good news is, these donuts really are easy to make!
-One of my fondest childhood memories was helping Mom to cut them out and then watch her fry them in the hot lard.
+The good news is these old fashioned donuts really are EASY to make!
+One of my fondest childhood memories was helping Mom to cut them out and then watch as she fried them in the hot lard.
 You'll be proud to serve such a crispy, tasty treat to your loved ones, especially one that you made yourself.

 Mom's Recipe Scrapbooks (c.
 1920s)

 1 Egg, 1 cup milk, 1-1/3 cups sugar, 2 teaspoonfuls cream of tartar, 1 teaspoonful baking soda, piece of butter the size of a walnut, 1/4 teaspoonful cinnamon (or nutmeg), pinch of salt, and flour enough to roll soft.